JQH84/Stegnographic-DCGAN-NFTs/README.md

 ## Gif of GAN model generating images based on training data set

+Model trained on RTX3070Ti, on full 10k image data set for 500 epochs using Tensorflow

 ![GansGif](gans_training.gif)

 ## Example of style transfer to GAN generated image